thesolelane/pangi-ecosystem/SYSTEM_INTEGRATION_ANALYSIS.md

 **Option 2: Mint New Master NFT**
 ```
-User mints new Hatchling #3001
+User mints new Pangopup #3001
 ↓
 Automatically designated as Master (if first)
 ↓